inferno-framework/davinci-pas-test-kit/docs/Test-Generation-Guide.md

 # Da Vinci PAS Test Kit: Test Generation Guide

 This document provides a comprehensive guide on how tests are generated for the Da Vinci Prior Authorization Support (PAS) Test Kit, how to use the generator, and some insights into its mechanics for maintainers.

 ## Overview

-A significant portion of the tests within the Da Vinci PAS Test Kit, particularly those related to profile validation and must-support element checks, are programmatically generated.
+A portion of the server tests within the Da Vinci PAS Test Kit, particularly those related to profile validation and must-support element checks, are programmatically generated.
 This approach ensures that the test kit remains aligned with the specific version of the PAS Implementation Guide (IG) it targets and reduces the manual effort required to update tests when new IG versions are released or when profiles change.

 The test generator processes the formal artifacts of the PAS IG (such as StructureDefinitions and CapabilityStatements) to create executable test code.

+Note that any time you make changes to content in the `lib/davinci_pas/generator` directory, you will need to regenerate the tests.
+Do not make changes to the `generated` directory directly, because these will be overwritten during the next generation.

 ## Prerequisites for Test Generation